WriterZephos/markdown_record/README.md

 42 files saved.
 ```

 Congratulations!
 You have installed MarkdownRecord.
-If you are not viewing this from the host application already, go ahead and start your Rails server and navigate to http://localhost:3000/mdr/content/home to continue following this guide.
+If you are not viewing this from the host application already, go ahead and start your Rails server with `rails s` and navigate to http://localhost:3000/mdr/content/home to continue following this guide.

+Alternatively, you can find the complete usage guide [here](https://markdown-record-docs.herokuapp.com/mdr/content/home).

 ## Contributing